Helpful resources can be found in the Complainant and Respondent Brochures available below. Some strategies to help include:

 - Take Care of Yourself: Know and respect your own boundaries.
 Seek support from resources on and off campus for yourself.
 Let the person know how much and what kind of support you're able to give.

-- Access Support for Your Friend: You can submit an ICARE referral for them.
+- Access Support: You can submit an ICARE referral for them.
 You can help them explore support options on and off campus.
 Look at the Complainant Brochure or Respondent Brochure for a list of available resources.
 For immediate support or in the case of an emergency contact Public Safety at (607) 274-3333.

 - Remain Neutral: Your focus should be on support, not taking sides or placing blame.